sivakornchong/sivakornchong/README.md

 ### Hi!
 I'm Oak 👋

 I'm a machine learning engineer with experience working in TikTok (Singapore) and leading a technical data&ML team at Sixone Labs (Canada).
-8 years of experience in data and machine learning fields, with 2 years of leadership experience
+I have 8 years of experience in data and machine learning fields, with 2 years of leadership experience

 Previously, I was a chemical engineer in oil and gas industry.
 With domain knowledge from non-tech sector, I am passionate about finding ways to extract more values from data with more reliable data engineering and suitable application of AI and machine learning.